11ty/create/README.md

 # `@11ty/create`

 A tiny command line utility to create files in a cross-platform way.
+Requires Node 18 or newer.

 In the quick start for Eleventy, there are different commands folks need to use based on their operating system and terminal application.